Talpiot

 Talpiot (תלפיות, literally 'turrets' or 'magnificently built') is an Israeli neighborhood in southeastern Jerusalem, established in 1922 by Zionist pioneers.
 It was built as a garden suburb on land purchased by the Tel Aviv-based Palestine Land Development Company and other Jewish building societies.

 Talpiot has become a major commercial center and a hub of nonprofit organizations.
 The Talpiot industrial zone is one of the largest in the country, with plans for expansion as a center of shopping, entertainment and industry.

+Today Arnona and Talpiot are used interchangeably with no real distinction between them.

 Etymology

 The name Talpiot derives from a verse in Song of Songs 4:4: "Thy neck is like the tower of David, built with turrets".
 According to rabbinic sources, Talpiot refers to the Temple.
 It was said to be a compound of the Hebrew words tel (hill) and piyot (mouths), as in "the hill to which all mouths turn in prayer".